SiennaNetwork/siennajs/AMM.spec.ts.md

 ## Deploying the AMM

 Deploying the AMM involves instatiating the factory and the router.

-* The factory contract must be provided with templates (code id + code hash) for the exchange and LP token contracts.
+The factory contract contains templates (references to code id + code hash) for the exchange and LP token contracts.

-  * The legacy (v1) factory also requires templates for three other contracts;
-    those are not used.
-* The factory then takes care of instantiating an AMMExchange and LPToken for each supported pair of swappable tokens.
+The factory then takes care of instantiating an AMMExchange and LPToken for each supported pair of swappable tokens.
 When deploying, you can specify an initial list of swap pairs to create.

 ```typescript
 import { AMM } from 'siennajs'